Merge K Sorted Arrays: Efficient Approaches and Code Examples

 3. Divide and Conquer Approach

-The Divide and Conquer Approach efficiently merge K sorted arrays by recursively splitting them into smaller groups, merging them pairwise, and combining them step by step.
+The Divide and Conquer Approach efficiently merges K sorted arrays by recursively splitting them into smaller groups, merging them pairwise, and combining them step by step.
 This approach leverages the efficiency of Merge Sort to achieve optimal performance.

 Algorithm

-1. Base Case: If there is only one array, return it.
+1. Base Case: If there is only one array, return it

-2. Divide: Recursively split the K arrays into two halves.
+2. Divide: Recursively split the K arrays into two halves

-3. Conquer: Merge the two halves using a merging function.
+3. Conquer: Merge the two halves using a merging function

-Code Implementation (Python) of Divide and Conquer Approach
+Code Implementation (Python)

 def merge_two_sorted_arrays(arr1, arr2):